cuspaceflight/avionics14/docs/config.md

 pyro_2           | Int   | Pyro channel 2 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
 pyro_3           | Int   | Pyro channel 3 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
 pyro_4           | Int   | Pyro channel 4 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
-ignition_accel   | Float | Acceleration threshold for detecting motor ignition, in m/s/s
+ignition_accel   | Int   | Acceleration threshold for detecting motor ignition, in m/s/s
-burnout_time     | Float | Time limit on motor burn duration, in seconds ignite_altitude  | Float | Altitude above which to fire this stage's motor, in metres ASL ignite_time      | Float | Time since burnout at which to fire this stage's motor, in seconds ignite_timeout   | Float | Time to spend trying to ignite before giving up, in seconds apogee_time      | Float | Time since burnout after which apogee is considered to have been reached, in seconds main_altitude    | Float | Altitude below which to release the main parachute, in metres ASL main_time        | Float | Time since apogee at which to release the main parachute, in seconds landing_time     | Float | Time since apogee at which to consider the rocket landed, in seconds use_radio        | Bool  | 1 to use the radio, 0 to disable use_magno        | Bool  | 1 to use the magnetometer, 0 to disable use_gyro         | Bool  | 1 to use the gyroscope, 0 to disable
+burnout_time     | Int   | Time limit on motor burn duration, in milliseconds ignite_altitude  | Int   | Altitude above which to fire this stage's motor, in metres ASL ignite_time      | Int   | Time since burnout at which to fire this stage's motor, in milliseconds ignite_timeout   | Int   | Time to spend trying to ignite before giving up, in milliseconds apogee_time      | Int   | Time since burnout after which apogee is considered to have been reached, in milliseconds main_altitude    | Int   | Altitude below which to release the main parachute, in metres ASL main_time        | Int   | Time since apogee at which to release the main parachute, in milliseconds landing_time     | Int   | Time since apogee at which to consider the rocket landed, in milliseconds use_radio        | Bool  | 1 to use the radio, 0 to disable use_magno        | Bool  | 1 to use the magnetometer, 0 to disable use_gyro         | Bool  | 1 to use the gyroscope, 0 to disable